shostakovich/mugim/source/_posts/2012-12-02-how-to-setup-your-mac-automatically-with-chef.markdown

 sudo chown -R $USERNAME /usr/local
 {% endcodeblock %}

-This installs a compiler, homebrew and some dev-tools like git on the machine.
+This installs a compiler, homebrew and some dev-tools like GIT on the machine.

 Last but not least bootsrap.sh installs chef itself.

 ## Installing apps & packages

 I always use the same tools.
 In the past I had to remember which one, and it was kind of tedius to download them all manually.
-So I wanted to fix this first.

-Luckily there are already cookbooks that can install [dmg's](https://github.com/opscode/cookbooks/tree/master/dmg) and apps within [zip's](https://github.com/fnichol/chef-zip_app).
+Luckily there are already cookbooks that can install [dmg's](https://github.com/opscode/cookbooks/tree/master/dmg) and apps within [zip files](https://github.com/fnichol/chef-zip_app).

-You just have to download them and off you go:
+You just have to download them and then you can specify which apps to
+install:

 {% codeblock package_examples.rb %}
 dmg_package "Google Chrome" do